ErinLynn2181/voter-app/Readme.md

 Once in that page, find the new app you just created and click on `Get more add ons...`

-Inside the add ons page select `Mongolab` and in the dropdown select your new app then click on `Add Sandbox for Free`
+Inside the add ons page select `MongoLab` and in the dropdown select your new app then click on `Add Sandbox for Free`

 When you have finished adding the add on, click on `Apps` on the top of the page and then click the `MongoLab` add on to go into the admin ui.